possibly-wrong/blackjack/readme.txt

    and then applied to all subsequent splits; or
 3. CDP, where post-split strategy is allowed to vary as a function of the number of additional pair cards removed.

-The second additional option is the payoff for blackjack, which is normally 1.5 (3:2).

 Once basic strategy for the selected rule variations has been computed, enter the name of a file in which to save the basic strategy table.